 - Experience with Salesforce a plus.

-- Experience writing grants in the fields of immigration, workforce development, entrepreneurship, adult education, ESL, and community engagement a plus.
+- Experience writing grants in the fields of immigration, workforce development, entrepreneurship, adult education, ESOL, digital literacy and community engagement a plus.

 - Lived experience from immigrant and refugee communities and/or communities of color, highly desirable.

 - We are looking for people who are passionate about TWC’s mission and who are excited to bring their unique set of skills and experience to the table.